Richard K. Yamamoto: Research

 Yamamoto conducted research at three national laboratories: Brookhaven, Fermilab, and SLAC.
-At Fermilab, he has been credited with "a leading role in the creation, operation, and exploitation of the 30-inch Bubble Chamber Hybrid Spectrometer in studying hadronic interactions".
+At Fermilab, was credited with "a leading role in the creation, operation, and exploitation of the 30-inch Bubble Chamber Hybrid Spectrometer in studying hadronic interactions".
 In the SLD collaboration at SLAC, he studied Z0 boson production and decay in polarized electron-positron collisions, measuring "the electroweak mixing angle based on a polarized electron-positron scattering".
 Yamamoto's group contributed a "precise measurement of the electron beam polarization based on Compton scattering".
 The MIT faculty newsletter described it as "the most precise measurement of the electroweak mixing angle (sin2θW) based on a single process".
 That measurement was "an important constraint on models of electroweak symmetry breaking, including the possible mass of the Higgs Boson in the Standard Model".

 Colleagues have said his management style was low-key, yet effective.
 Colleague Peter Fisher began working in 1994 with Yamamoto.
 Fisher said, "He loved to work with students, making things...He was happiest when he had his hands on some knob, adjusting a mirror, and looking at an oscilloscope."
 Fisher commented, "Dick was a mild-mannered guy, but when push came to shove, he stood up to the system."
 Fisher described a situation at SLAC when the Center's director was pressuring Yamamoto's team to publish their results, even though the team members were puzzled why two different electron-counting methods produced different results.
 Yamamoto insisted that they needed to know why the numbers were off, and they only published when they figured it out.

 His group also "conducted precise studies of decays of charmed and bottom particles" at the BaBar B-Factory.
 He was involved in creating the BaBar drift chamber, contributing to measurement of CP violation and properties of heavy mesons.
 One source commented, "He was happiest building something and making it work.
 Many of his students have gone on to careers in physics and carry with them his love of experimental hardware."